-3. Negative TB Screening -
+3. Negative TB Screening

-Students must provide a negative 2 Step Tuberculin Skin Test (PPD/TST/TB Test).
-Students may submit a QuantiFERON TB Test instead of a 2 Step PPD.
-TB tests are valid for only one year.
-Following the 2 step PPD, students may receive a TB one-step skin test for their annual renewal.
+Students must provide a QuantiFERON Gold Blood Test.
+TB tests are valid for only one year and must be renewed each year.

 If positive, student should follow up with their primary health care provider for appropriate treatment and submit a radiological report of a chest x-ray.